google/osdfir-infrastructure/charts/grr/README.md

 For test and demo purposes we will deploy a GRR client as a [Kubernetes DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 To do so we will

-- first retrieve the values for some configuration parameters,
+- retrieve the values for some configuration parameters,
-- fetch the executable signing cert and key, and
 - then build a Docker container with the GRR client and its dependencies, and
 - finally deploy the container as a DaemonSet.